JarvyJ/HomeIntent/docs/docs/getting-started/installation.md

 # Getting Started

+## Supported Configs
+Home Intent currently is designed to run in a docker container running on a Raspberry Pi 3B or 4 (armv7/arm64).
+We also offer a "server" build (amd64).
+Future installation options may be available in the future.

 ## Installation
 Home Intent runs alongside Rhasspy to function.
 As such it is easy to get it started with a `docker-compose.yaml` file that runs both Home Intent and Rhasspy: